benjamin-hodgson/benjamin-hodgson.github.io/drafts/2021-04-01-compiling-prolog.md

             // repeat with each pair of children for (var i = 0; i < length1; i++)
             {
+                // Push the address of each pair of fields.
-                Push(address1 + 3 + i * 2);
+                // The data at this address has the form of a variable Push(address1 + 3 + i * 2);
                 Push(address2 + 3 + i * 2);
             }